wpliu25/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image9]<br />
 Right added steering = center steering + _soft (-0.025):<br />
 ![alt text][image10]<br />
 If the car was determined to be turning right instead augmented images would have mirrored parameters.
-I only augmented %40 of the training data and only when the absolute steering angle was larger than 0.2 (data_io.py line 171)
+I only augmented 40% of the training data and only when the absolute steering angle was larger than 0.2 (data_io.py line 171)

-In addition I also filtered out 70% of images with large changes in steering control (data_io.py lines 46-65).
+In addition I also filtered out 70% of images with large changes in steering control (data_io.py lines 49-68).
 Large changes is defined as a delta change in steering compared to previous which is greater than 0.5.

-After the collection process, I added 5827 images to the sample data, totalling 13863 number of data points.
+After the collection process, I added 1359 images to the sample data, totalling 10270 number of data points.
 I then preprocessed this data by simple arithmetics by "Normalization" (i.e. center around 0.5 and divide by 255)

-After initial loading I randomly shuffled the data set and put 30% of the data into a validation set (data_io.py line 109 and 140) leaving 70% for training.
+After initial loading I randomly shuffled the data set and put 30% of the data into a validation set (data_io.py line 19) leaving 70% for training.

 The training data with augmentation was used to train the model.
 The validation, composed only of original images, set helped determine if the model was over or under fitting.
 The ideal number of epochs was 10 as evidenced by inferior comparison of performance with a 25 epoch trained model.
 I used an Nadam optimizer so that manually training the learning rate wasn't necessary.